Please check out our Living Donation Guide for more information and resources.

 - Removes a candidate from the list: A living donor removes a candidate from the national transplant waiting list, which is currently above 114,000 people.
 This allows the people on the waiting list who cannot find a living donor a better chance of receiving the gift of life from a deceased donor.

 Living donation does not change life expectancy, and after recovery from the surgery, most donors go on to live happy, healthy, and active lives.

 For kidney donors, the usual recovery time after the surgery is short, and donors can generally resume their normal home and working lives within two to six weeks.
 Liver donors typically need a minimum of two months to resume their normal home and working lives.

 Although transplantation is highly successful, complications for the donor and recipient can arise.
+Make sure to check out common myths and concerns about living donation.
 Be sure to talk to your doctor about what to expect.

 Effects on the Body

 For living kidney donors, the remaining kidney will enlarge slightly to do the work that two healthy kidneys share.
 The liver has the ability to regenerate and regain full function.
 Lungs and pancreas do not regenerate, but donors usually do not experience problems with reduced function.

 Risks to the Donor

 There has been no national systematic long-term data collection on the risks associated with living organ donation.
-However, there are some studies that are currently gathering such information.
+However, there are studies that are currently gathering such information.
 Based upon limited information that is currently available, overall risks are considered to be low.
 Risks can differ among donors and the type of organ.

 Limited Long-Term Data about Living Donors